-Earning The Business – Even When They’re Already Buying Elsewhere
+Earning Business – Even When They’re Already Buying Elsewhere

 Do you ever struggle with earning someone’s business because they’re already buying elsewhere?
 It’s unrealistic to think you won’t face competition in your industry.
 And even though there’s plenty of “fish in the sea,” sometimes our ideal client is buying from our competitor.
-It’s in these instances where you’ll need a strategy to attract your ideal client’s attention and create an opportunity to earn some, if not all, of their business.
+It’s in these instances where you’ll need a strategy to attract your ideal client’s attention and create an opportunity earning business.

 A few weeks back I did a 5-day sales challenge where I went live on Facebook 5 days in a row offering short and impactful selling skills and techniques.
 More than 150 people registered to participate.
 On the registration form, each person was asked to share their biggest sales challenge.
 One participant asked if I had a method for earning a prospect’s business when they’re already buying elsewhere.
 Here’s part of his response, “I have always been one to say, just keep calling on them until one of you dies!
 Obviously, that isn’t the greatest advice – do you have a method that you have found works?”